 Lane B — The Family (30%) — THE DIFFERENTIATION

-The Venezuelan-Syrian couple owner story is the most valuable asset they have and they barely use it.
+The Venezuelan family café story — and the immigrant parents behind the counter — is the most valuable asset they have and they barely use it.
 Reels of:

 - Mom making hallacas from scratch.